For thousands of years, the Wa tarung Bulluk clan of the Wathaurung had practised a tribal way of life in the Geelong area.

-Geelong itself was first ‘established’ by Europeans between 1836-1838.
-Deprived of their hunting ground’s and attracted to white man’s foods they attached men and animals.
+Deprived of their hunting ground’s and attracted to white man’s foods they attacked men and animals.
 Lots of lives were lost on both sides.
-In 1836, Dr. Alexander Thomson who squatted on land at Buckley Falls claimed to have distributed blankets to “Buckley’s tribe” finding that they numbered on 279.
+In 1836, Dr. Alexander Thomson who squatted on land at Buckley Falls claimed to have distributed blankets to “Buckley’s tribe” finding that they numbered 279.
 Concerned about the attacks squatters called on authorities in Sydney to provide protection.
 As a result, in 1837 Captain Foster Fyans was sent as police magistrate to Geelong with three policemen to keep the peace.
 The following year 13 military men were sent to help.
 As a result of declining food sources (due to the introduction of sheep and cattle) and a severe influenza epidemic in 1839, the Wathaurong population began to decline rapidly.
 However, by 1840 the squatters were once more complaining about the aggression of the Aborigines and the deficiencies of the Protectorate.
 At this time the hostilities between the tribes had increased.
-In the Kulin Nation around 1842, towards the end of the Silent War, with depleted numbers of Aboriginal men houses couldn’t be rebuilt and squatters prevented Aboriginal communities to build in the prime river or lake frontages often shooting them as trespassers.
+In the Kulin Nation around 1842, with depleted numbers of Aboriginal men, houses couldn’t be rebuilt and squatters prevented Aboriginal communities to build in the prime river or lake frontages often shooting them as trespassers.

 In 1854 Dr. Thomson calculated that there were only 34 adults left and two children under five years.

 In 1861 a reserve of only one acre was set aside for Wadawurrung balug tribe on Ghazeepore Road just south of Andersons Creek.
 On it lived the six males and one female that then comprised the tribe.
-Willem Baa Nip (King Billy), the last of the local Wathaurong (1836 – 1885) it is said he was named after a bunyip his father had sighted on the day he was born at Waurn Ponds; he is buried at Geelong Western Public Cemetery.
-During his life time he defended his right to live on the land of his people.
+Willem Baa Nip (King Billy), the last of the local Wathaurong (1836 – 1885) during his life time he defended his right to live on the land of his people.

 Frontier Massacres across Victoria